 One primary reason a retirement account is espoused by NAEA as a good idea is compounding interest.
 Add earned interest to the money you are contributing, plus an employer match, deduct the amount contributed from your taxable income, and you’re well ahead of the game, the group points out.

 Most 401(k) plans allow you to choose how to invest your money.
 The plan administrator provides a choice of investments, which may include cash equivalents, bonds, stocks or a mix.
 When choosing the investments, NAEA says you can decide exactly how aggressive or conservative you wish to be.

 IRS increased the contribution limit for employees who participate in 401(k) plans from $17,500 in 2014 to $18,000 for tax year 2015.
 The catch-up contribution limit for employees aged 50 and over who participate in 401(k) plans increased from $5,500 to $6,000, which is motivating to many baby boomers who are behind in saving for retirement.

 A catch-Up contribution is a type of retirement savings contribution that allows people over age 50 to make additional contributions to their 401(k) and/or individual retirement accounts.

-VSB Bancorp, Inc. (NASDAQ: VSBN) is the one-bank holding company for Victory State Bank.
-As Staten Island, N.Y.’s only community-based commercial bank, Victory State Bank operates five full-service locations on the Island: The main office in the community of Great Kills, and branches in the communities of West Brighton, St. George, Dongan Hills and Rosebank.
-For additional information, Victory State Bank may be reached at 718-979-1100 or visited online http://www.victorystatebank.com.
+VSB Bancorp, Inc. (OTCQX: VSBN) is the one-bank holding company for Victory State Bank.
+As Staten Island, N.Y.’s only community-based commercial bank, Victory State Bank operates five full-service locations on the Island: The main office is in the community of Great Kills, and branches are in the communities of West Brighton, St. George, Dongan Hills and Rosebank.
+For additional information, Victory State Bank may be reached at 718-979-1100 or visited online at www.VictoryStateBank.com.